-August is the month for harvesting the fruits of labor from a busy spring and summer growing season.
+Summer is the best time to find fresh vegetables.
 This crispy pocket recipe is a wonderful way to enjoy a small “bounty” of vegetables.
 The key to cooking is to finely dice and slice all vegetables so they cook evenly.
 A tangy baste completes this savory dish that could serve well as an appetizer.
 Bon appétit!

 Yield: 29-30 pockets